 Such short phrases that should just roll off of your tongue, right?

-But what if you are tacitly ordered to apologize when you strongly believe you did nothing wrong?
+But what if you are expected to apologize when you strongly believe you did nothing wrong?
 Expected to apologize when the person you are told to apologize to is at ‘fault,’ from your perspective?

 I kept my distance because 1) I didn’t want to exacerbate the problem; and 2) our supervisor in my colleague’s office standing by, trying to help defuse the toxic situation.

 Due to privacy concerns, I cannot go into detail, but the next day, said colleague was advised to send an apology.